ganderzz/dylanpaulus.com/posts/2020-02-04-making-react-fast.md

 Let's start with memoization... what is it?
 Why do we care?

 Think of when a function receives arguments, like `add(1, 2)`.
-Given the same inputs we can assume that we'll receive the same output (in our add example, the output is always 3).
+Given the same inputs we can assume that we'll receive the same output (from our add example, the output is always 3).
 Let's also assume that `add(a, b)` is a function that performs a bunch of computation.
 On average it takes one second to complete.
 After running the `add(1, 2)` function once we already know it outputs 3, so why should we waste additional time computing the output?
 [Memoization](https://en.wikipedia.org/wiki/Memoization) is the act of caching, or storing, the result of a function call and returning the cached result on future requests.

-Memoization is also used within React to prevent having to compute expensive computations/renders until needed.
+In the same way, memoization is also used within React to prevent having to compute expensive renders (computations) over and over again.

 Remember our friend `shouldComponentUpdate()`?
 We can achieve the same effect with PureComponent.
 Generally, our class-based React components will look like: